lsw2512/lsw2512.github.io/_pages/139-445-SMB-Samba.md

 You can also use rpcclient to enumerate the share.

 Connect with a null-session.
 That is, without a user.
 This only works for older windows servers.

+# Connecting to an IPC$ share

+IPC is used for interprocess communications

+This can be connected to by RPCclient

+rpcclient -U 'user%passwd' 10.10.10.149
 ```
 rpcclient -U "" <ip>
 ```

+## rpcclient commands

+- I can use the `lookupnames` command to get the SIDs of the users
+- I can also look up accounts by SID, by using `lookupsids`

+Impacket also has a tool for looking up sids

 Once connected you could enter commands like
 ```